Karin Kallmaker: Short stories and essays

-A "cleverly inventive" short story writer, she has published more than five dozen short stories in collections from her own publishers, as well as anthologies from publishers such as Alyson, Regal Crest Enterprises, Circlet Press, Bold Strokes Books, and Haworth Press.
+A "cleverly inventive" short story writer, she has published more than five dozen short stories in collections from her own publishers, as well as anthologies from publishers such as Alyson Books, Regal Crest Enterprises, Circlet Press, Bold Strokes Books, and Haworth Press.
 The genre of her stories go from vanilla romance to explicit erotica.
 In a May 2006 interview with Q Syndicate, Kallmaker discussed some of the resistance she faced to the idea that a romance writer could also write erotica. "...Part of my goal for writing erotica was to decriminalize lesbian sex for lesbians, especially those in committed couples and those who don't live in an urban Mecca with an out-and-proud sex-positive attitude."
 Volumes containing her lesbian erotica short stories have won awards from the Golden Crown Literary Society and the Lambda Literary Foundation.

 Published essays have dealt with issues of identity for the author.
 In 1993, she wrote "When I Grow Up I Want to Be a Lesbian" for Multicultural America: A Resource Book for Teachers of Humanities and American Studies, which explored the disconnect between different stages of coming out, when she first observed the community but did not yet feel a member of it.
 Ten years later, after the birth of her two children: "For many years I was, by all outward appearances, a suburban married woman."
 In 2007, in Love, Castro Street, her essay "Where One Size Fits All" concluded the award-winning anthology with "No matter what my clothing of the day might be, from a shy writer offering to sign her first novel to a seeming soccer mom with two kids in tow, Castro Street has never refused me entry.
 The potholes, the crowds, the scary traffic are still there, but somehow the street is larger than ever."

 Science fiction and fantasy novels as Laura Adams

-As Laura Adams, Kallmaker has written lesbian science-fiction and fantasy titles that include a "chilling brush with reality."
+As Laura Adams, Kallmaker has written lesbian science fiction and fantasy titles that include a "chilling brush with reality."
 Though the novels include strong lesbian romance storylines, their themes revolve around the power of lesbian community and spirituality.

-Writing career
+Works

-Kallmaker has 18 years of experience with non-profit financial management.
+Kallmaker worked for 18 years in non-profit financial management.
 Workplaces, such as an association of home and health care service providers to the elderly, a private lender investing in projects to benefit low income people, and a half-year at an oil refinery, have provided background for many of her novels.